-The west wing is sheltered by a green roof and includes a gallery specially designed to display works sensitive to light, three studies dedicated to education, a library with reading areas, an auditorium with excellent acoustics and an underground parking.
-The auditorium, located on ground level, has 299 reclining seats and a spectacular backdrop that flirts with the changing natural light.
-“In its marshaling of light and materials, in its human scale and tripartite plan and elevation, the Piano Pavilion provides a 21st-century counterpoint to Kahn’s classic modern masterwork”, says Museum Director Eric M. Lee.
+The west wing is sheltered by a green roof and includes a gallery specially designed to display works sensitive to light, three studies dedicated to education, a library with reading areas, an auditorium with excellent acoustics and an underground parking garage.
+The auditorium, located on ground level, has 299 reclining seats and a spectacular backdrop that interacts with the changing of natural light throughout the day.
+“In its marshaling of light and materials, in its human scale and tripartite plan and elevation, the Piano Pavilion provides a 21st-century counterpoint to Kahn’s classic modern masterwork,” says Museum Director Eric M. Lee.

 As usual in the work of Renzo Piano, the importance of light is critical to the point of being the main character.
 Both inside and outside, the Italian architect manipulates light through beveled walls.